 Time for a confession.
 Even though I rarely post about media issues on this blog, the truth is, I’m fascinated by media issues in the social age.
-Keeping up with media news/trends is a growing passion of mine, especially when it comes to POE issues (click here to hear me speak.
-Apologies for the soft audio).
+Keeping up with media news/trends is a growing passion of mine, especially when it comes to PESO issues (media that’s: Paid, Earned, Shared, Owned).
 I ran across a superb article in VentureBeat that talks about brands failing to understand social media, especially the “social conversation” aspect.
 I also like that it quotes Ogilvy.

 “Going forward, they’ll [brands] need to use ‘paid’ to fuel ‘earned,’ but that doesn’t make the earned any less valuable.”